 The Wide Dynamic Range (WDR) function is for solving high contrast or changing light issues to enhance video display quality.
 Different level options for WDR include Low, Mid and Hi.
 Higher level of WDR represents wider dynamic range, so that the camera can catch a greater scale of brightness.

 Digital Zoom

 To edit the digital zoom settings, select Camera > Digital Zoom.
-The digital zoom of the camera is adjustable from x2 to x10.
+Select On to enable digital zoom, select Off to disable the function.

 Backlight